by Joyce Sandilands-Whittle

-Fast forward to 2010, Robert was now selling 10 novels on his market stand in Bastion Square, Victoria, BC … 3 of which were Canadian (BC) bestsellers and we had together won 2 Gold Independent Publisher Awards (IPPY).
+Fast forward to 2010, Robert was now selling 10 novels on his market stand in Bastion Square, Victoria, BC … three of which were Canadian (BC) bestsellers and we had together won 2 Gold Independent Publisher Awards (IPPY).

-Listen to Robert’s bio via download
+Purchase Robert’s Bio-CD via download

 This ‘crazy Yorkshireman’ or simply ‘Uncle Bob’, as many young people have called him over the years, was the eldest son and second-born in a family of ten children.
 His parents were hardworking, happy, farming stock who taught him that hard work never hurt anyone.
 His father often said, “I got me a hard-working horse when you were born, Bobby lad!”

 For his efforts saving people, he often suffered the consequences of what must have been the most extreme job of the era, spending about 50% of his working life in hospital beds and recuperating to go back and do it all again.
-On the upside however, he gained the respect and gratitude of the many men and their families whose lives he saved.
-Local hospital staff was often heard to comment that it was nice to have his pleasant personality around but they were sure glad to get back to normal when the fun-loving miner returned to work.
+On the upside, however, he gained the respect and gratitude of the many men and their families whose lives he saved.
+The local hospital staff was often heard to comment that it was nice to have his pleasant personality around but they were sure glad to get back to normal when the fun-loving miner returned to work.

 But let’s move forward a wee bit … to the time of his first knee surgery in Feb 1994 when his life nearly ended and our lives were changed forever.
-Knowing he would be out-of-commission for 6 weeks for that surgery, I persuaded him to use our old XT (80s computer) to try his hand at writing.
+Knowing he would be out-of-commission for 6 weeks for that surgery, I persuaded him to use our old XT (1980s computer) to try his hand at writing.
 He had always entertained us by telling wonderful stories of his youth and I wanted him to start writing his memoirs for his grandchildren.
 No one else would be able to tell Robert’s story quite like he could!

 An Unexpected Talent!

-In his first book (unpublished to date), a historical novel about a lad named Josh, a storyline began to emerge of his beloved moors and some fascinating characters quite possibly drawn from people he had met in his youth.
+In his first book (unpublished), a historical novel about a lad named Josh, a storyline began to emerge of his beloved moors and some fascinating characters quite possibly drawn from people he had met in his youth.
 He read me bits and pieces and we were both amazed at his incredible ability to weave a story without any thought or planning.
 We had definitely found his hidden talent and with nothing but time on his hands he soon completed his first full-length novel.
 By the time his R&R ended after a major knee-replacement surgery almost four years later, he had completed his third title!

 Over the next five years, we released the Victoria Chronicles Trilogy and the last two books of the Lizzie Series.
-The trilogy became hot sellers at local markets and shows due to their factual content and his already well-loved Whittlesque Style (akafamily friendly).
+The Victoria trilogy became hot sellers at local markets and shows due to their factual content and his already well-loved Whittlesque Style (a phrase coined by Joyce).
 The first two books of the Trilogy became Robert’s next two bestsellers and the third book won our 2nd Gold Medal in the 2008 IPPY Awards.

-In 2003, Robert turned 70 (picture to left) and family, friends and fans feted him at a local restaurant where he gave an impromptu talk telling some of the hilarious tales of his young life in Yorkshire.
+In 2003, Robert turned 70 and with Tara helping me to contact family, friends, and fans we feted him at a local restaurant where he gave an impromptu talk telling some of the hilarious tales of his young life in Yorkshire.
 At last my desire for him to share his memoirs was coming to fruition.
 In March 2004, he told even more of his stories at another event attended by fans.
-Then, armed with close to 50 stories on tape, Joyce met with Corrie of the Majestic Recording Studio editing and producing a much-anticipated new CD.
+Then, armed with close to 50 professionally recorded stories, Joyce met with Corrie Struive from Majestic Recording Studio and together they produced a much-anticipated new CD.